Aye-Aye-Karamba/Agility-Docker-2018/docs/Lab4.rst

 second Bigip.
 You could also use bigip1 and bigip2.
 Save and close this file.

+Notice that this playbook is using the Ansible “raw” module rather than F5 written modules.
+It is always best to use modules written by the vendor but in cases where there is no vendor written modules for your desired task, you can always use Ansible written modules.
+In this case the Ansible "raw" module let's us use a native command.
+We are calling the licensing script "SOAPLicenseClient".

 Access the GUI of the bigips from Chrome on the Jump server.
 Logon is admin/Agility1.
 Verify that both your bigips are not licensed.